By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

-You should know the risk of gastrointestinal (GI) stasis if you’re a rabbit owner.
+Every Rabbit owner should know the risk of gastrointestinal (GI) stasis as it is a common cause of domestic rabbit deaths.
 This serious condition can occur when your rabbit’s digestive system slows down or stops altogether, making it difficult for the rabbit to eat, drink, and defecate.

 Left untreated, GI stasis can lead to serious health problems and even death.
 Fortunately, with early diagnosis and proper treatment, most rabbits fully recover.
 Learn more about GI stasis and how to protect your bunny from this potential danger.